egalbally/HumanDataLabellingAndSegmentation/README.md

        - jupyter notebooks - used for plot debugging
        - test.py - uses classifier.py

-## Data:
-  - human demonstrations of complete manipulation tasks
-  - manipulated object pose and contact forces and moments (recorded using optitrack and a 6DOF optoforce sensor)
-  - objects: small, medium, large bottle, lightbulb, pipe

 ## Training:
   - network.py
-  - learns a transition model for the task based on the data labelled by the gmm
+  - Learns a transition model for the task based on the data labelled by the gmm